IanMitchell/IanMitchel1/public/projects/BHS-Redesign.md

 #### Footer

 Another significant change was the footer -- instead of just having a copyright, I added in some of the most visited links for easier access.
-I also inserted some other sections that as a team we felt were underutilized and visited, such as the "Clubs" and "Outside of School" pages.
+I also inserted some other sections that as a team we felt weren't getting enough traffic, such as the "Clubs" and "Outside of School" pages.
 By putting these links in the footer, I ensured they weren't intruding on the content while still being easier to access.

 #### Mockup